-These types of data can be defined as the result from elementary processing making the data usable or understandable by product or services designers.
+These types of data can be defined as the result from elementary processing making the data usable by product or services designers.

-PFA regards the obligations related to these data, in the framework of Data Act, as identical to those of raw data.
+We regard the obligations related to this data, in the framework of Data Act, as identical to those of raw data.

 System information resulting from processing (status, variables, etc.), data from unitary arithmetic operations on raw data, or participating in processing (parameters) even if initially generated by a USER action.
-This kind of data is already shared by some OEMs (API store, Android Automotive, ...).